Nebraska vs. Purdue NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Nebraska and its opponents have combined to score more than 50 points in four of seven games this season.
+- Nebraska and its opponents have gone over the current 52.5-point total in three of seven games this season.

-- Purdue's games have gone over 50 points in just one opportunity this season.
+- Purdue has not yet combined with its opponents to score more than 52.5 points in a game this season.

-- These two squads combine to allow 35.7 points per game, 14.3 fewer than this contest's over/under.
+- This contest's over/under is 16.8 points above the 35.7 these two squads combine to allow per game this season.

 Nebraska Stats and Trends